mateuszdorobek/python3.info/advanced/functional/apply-filter.rst

 * required ``callable`` - Function
 * required ``iterables`` - 1 or many sequence or iterator objects

+The filter function in Python is a built-in function that allows you to filter out elements from a given iterable based on a specified condition.
+It takes two arguments: a function that returns a Boolean value and an iterable (such as a list, tuple, or set) that you want to filter.

+The function is applied to each element in the iterable, and only those elements for which the function returns True are included in the result.
+The filtered elements are returned as an iterator, which can be converted to a list or other iterable if desired.

+Here's an example of using the filter function to filter out even numbers from a list:

+>>> data = [1, 2, 3, 4, 5, 6, 7, 8, 9, 10]
+>>>
+>>> def is_odd(n):
+...     return n % 2 != 0
+>>>
+>>> result = filter(is_odd, data)
+>>> list(result)
+[1, 3, 5, 7, 9]

+In this example, the ``is_odd`` function returns ``True`` for odd numbers and ``False`` for even numbers.
+The ``filter`` function is used to apply this function to each element in the ``numbers`` list and return only those elements for which ``is_odd`` returns ``True``.
+The resulting list contains only the odd numbers from the original list.

 >>> def even(x):
 ...     return x % 2 == 0
 >>>